 The Best Japan SIM card, which one to buy?

-The answer is Holafly’s Japan data SIM card, which offers you unlimited data starting at €34 for more than a week’s stay up to a whole month.
-With unlimited data and network coverage from Softbank and Docomo, you can share mobile data like a pocket WiFi.
+The answer is Holafly’s Japan data SIM card, which offers unlimited data starting at €34 for more than a week’s stay up to a whole month.
+With unlimited data and network coverage from Softbank and Docomo, you can share cellular data like a pocket WiFi.

 Remember your advantages.
 Unlimited data.
-You can receive attention 24 hours a day, totally free shipping to your home, excellent coverage of Softbank and NTT Docomo operators, and you can share data with other devices (as do the pocket WiFi or portable WiFi) and keep your WhatsApp number, so you do not lose your contacts.
+24-hour customer service available, free shipping to your home, excellent coverage of Softbank and NTT Docomo operators, and you can share data with other devices (as do the pocket WiFi or portable WiFi) and keep your WhatsApp number, so you do not lose your contacts.

 Will my phone work on Japanese networks?

-Always keep this in mind, especially if your device is not quite modern, check if your mobile will work in Japan and avoid bad news.
+Always keep this in mind, especially if your device is not quite modern, check if your cellphone will work in Japan and avoid headaches.
 On the Kimovil website, you can check whether or not your phone will work in Japan.
 Enter the brand and series of your device and check if it will operate in Japan, with which frequency bands according to the coverage and sub-brand of your product.

-In which bands do mobile carriers work in Japan?
+In which bands do cellular carriers work in Japan?

 Please note that this compatibility will also depend on the operator offering the service.
 However, Softbank and NTT Docomo have the best compatibility with our mobile phones.